 You’ll never feel fully prepared.
 You’ll never know everything you need to know before launching.
 You’ve got to ship and then just learn on the way down.

 Graduation is truly only the beginning.
 I’m thrilled for you to embark on this next phase in the journey.
 The 20s can be a really weird time so don’t lose heart.
 And don't get too caught up in expectations.
 Every one's experience is different but I can tell you from experience, it just gets better.

 If you’re an entrepreneur, I’d love for you to weigh in!
 What would you add to this list?

 And if you liked this post and want this kind of stuff in your inbox a few times a month, hop on the subscriber list!
-I'll send you the Blogger's Editorial Calendar Cheat Sheet to say thanks.
+I'll send you the 5-Minute Mentor for Creatives to say thanks.